lovetoys/lovetoys/README.md

 Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc. and a collision manager for easier management of Löve2D collisions.

 This Software is published under the MIT license.
-For further information check the license.txt or read the online version under [MIT](https://github.com/Nukesor/lua-lovetoys/LICENSE.md)
+For further information check the LICENSE.md.

 The Software is tested and should be stable.
 If you find any bugs please create an issue and report them.